kingborehaha/DS-Gadget/README.md

 # Change Log

-###  Prerelease 0.14.3)
+###  Prerelease 0.14.4)
-**Update to Resources/Systems/Bonfires.txt, Resources/Equipment/Items/Rings/Rings.txt and Resources/Equipment/Items/Spells.txt**
+**Update to Resources/Systems/Bonfires.txt, Resources/Equipment/Rings/Rings.txt, Resources/Equipment/Items/Spells.txt, Resources\Equipment\Items\UsableItems.txt, and Resources/Equipment/Weapons/Shields.txt**
 * Max checkbox now gives max upgrade and max item quantity

 * Quick Select Bonfire checkbox now gives vanilla gadget functionality of changing your bonfire when you select it from the dropdown.
 (Does not work when searching or using the arrow keys).